Accenture/openathon-2019-react/labs/lab-08/README.md

     </Fetch>
     ```

-Once refactor of your Fetch component is finished, you will use it in the next Lab to persist the data of the Guestbook form.
+Once the refactor of the `Fetch` component is finished, you will use
+it in the next Lab to persist the data of the `Guestbook` form.

 [< Prev](../lab-07) | [Next >](../lab-09)